Physical Performance Tests

 Timed Up and Go (TUG)

-The TUG test assesses functional mobility, dynamic balance, and fall risk.
-The participant rises from a seated position, walks 3 meters at a comfortable pace, turns around, walks back, and sits down again.
-The entire sequence is timed.
+The TUG test measures functional mobility and fall risk.
+The participant rises from a seated position, walks 3 meters at a comfortable pace, turns, walks back, and sits.
+The full sequence is timed.

-Per CDC STEADI guidelines, an older adult who takes 12 seconds or longer to complete the TUG is considered at increased risk for falling.
+Per CDC STEADI guidelines, an older adult who takes 12 seconds or longer to complete the TUG is at increased risk of falling.

-In accelerometry data, TUG shows a sit-to-stand transition, a walking segment with rhythmic gait patterns, a turn (brief deceleration/acceleration), another walking segment, and a stand-to-sit transition.
+In accelerometry data: a sit-to-stand burst, a walking segment with rhythmic gait, a turn (brief deceleration then acceleration), another walking segment, and a stand-to-sit burst.

 TUG signal pattern

 Annotation segments.
-The TUG is performed as a single continuous movement, so it typically has only one segment covering the entire episode.
-The segment and scoring flags can both be applied to this single segment.
+TUG is one continuous movement, so it usually gets one segment covering the full episode.
+The segment can also carry the scoring flag.

 References